Skip to content

 Official website

-• Polk follows the standard Florida split, but its certificate sale uses RealAuction (polkfl.realtaxlien.com), not LienHub, so verify the correct platform before registering.
+• Polk follows the standard Florida split, but its certificate sale uses RealAuction (polkfl.realtaxlien.com), so verify the correct platform before registering.

 • Tax deed auctions are held online on the third Thursday of each month at 9:30 a.m. (moving to the third Wednesday when that Thursday is a holiday).